stevesohcot/keep-in-touch/readme.md

 This is a JavaScript app, run in a web browser but originally in a mobile app "shell."

+There's no external database; everything is stored in the browser's Local Storage.

 ### Original description when in the app store: